What are the Best Stock Photography Platforms to Get Started & Make Money?

 3. Alamy (Photo & Video)

-I have never had a lot of sales on Alamy because it doesn’t seem to draw the same amount of traffic, but when you do make a sale, earnings are some of the best in the industry.
-Absolutely sign up for Alamy because there’s no harm in letting your photos sit out there, even if they don’t sell very often.
+However, when a sale is made, the earnings are some of the best in the industry, which is why I recommend signing up for Alamy.
+There’s no harm in letting your photos sit out there, even if they don’t sell very often.

 4. Pixpa & MostPhotos (Photo & Video)